graphcore/poptorch/docs/user_guide/overview.rst

 This is because the PyTorch tracer will capture the value for ``model.i`` when tracing happens and then freeze the value as a constant.
-In fact, the value captured is `6.0` as the PyTorch has traced or called the forward method five times before it captures the constant.
+In fact, the value captured is `6.0` as PyTorch has traced or called the forward method five times before it captures the constant.

 You can keep the value of a tensor between runs by registering it as a buffer